meteorhacks/flow-components/README.md

 });
 ~~~

-Context of the callback you've passed to the component is the component itself.
+Context of the callback you've passed to a life cycle event is the component itself.
 So, because of that something like this is possible.

 ~~~js
 var component = FlowComponents.create("hello", function() {